-As companies look to make a difference in 2021 and beyond, we have identified 5 high-priority UN Sustainable Development Goals where the private sector can partner with governments, donors, NGOs and communities to have a lasting impact and drive business value.
+As companies look to make a difference in 2022 and beyond, we have identified 6 high-priority UN Sustainable Development Goals where the private sector can partner with governments, donors, NGOs, and communities to drive sustainable impact and business value.
 We’ve selected these SDGs based on their urgency in this present moment, their impact on the private sector, and the extent to which cross-sector collaboration is needed to meaningfully move the needle.

 1. Partner to Expand Health Access

-SDG 3.8: Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all.
+Sustainable Development Goal 3.8: Achieve universal health coverage, including financial risk protection, access to quality essential healthcare services, and access to safe, effective, quality, and affordable essential medicines and vaccines for all.